alefore/weblog/ten-years-of-edge.md

 * another int (with a file descriptor), and
 * another string (with a location description).

-Aim to convey this through types;
+Aim to convey this through types.
-if you pass the wrong information
+If you pass the wrong information
 (or the right information in the wrong order), the compiler should reject the expression.